 Make sure the surface of the coffee is perfectly still from being stirred, then pour the cream over the back of a spoon.
 The cream should float perfectly on top of the coffee.

 Smooth out the cream if needed with a spoon.

 If desired, use a stencil to create a cocoa powder design on top of the Irish coffee.

 Enjoy while the Irish coffees are still hot.

 Are you ready to try this out?
 You’ll need to make this for St. Patrick’s Day this year!

-- Let the cups stand still until the coffee has completely stopped swirling.
+- Fill a glass mug with 2/3 cup of hot coffee.
+Add the sugar and rum extract and stir until dissolved.
+Let the cups stand still until the coffee has completely stopped swirling.